helmut-hoffer-von-ankershoffen/oe-python-template/API_REFERENCE_v1.md

 *Health Endpoint*

-Check the health of the system.

-This operation returns the health of the system.
+Determine aggregate health of the system.

+The health is aggregated from all modules that make
+    up this system including external dependencies.

+The response is to be interpreted as follows:
-The status can be either UP or DOWN.
+- The status can be either UP or DOWN.
-If the service is healthy, the status will be UP.
+- If the service is healthy, the status will be UP.
-If the service is unhealthy, the status will be DOWN and a reason will be provided.
+- If the service is unhealthy, the status will be DOWN and a reason will be provided.
-The response will have a 200 OK status code if the service is healthy, and a 500 Internal Server Error status code if the service is unhealthy.
+- The response will have a 200 OK status code if the service is healthy, and a 503 Service Unavailable status code if the service is unhealthy.

+Args:
+    service (Service): The service instance.
+    response (Response): The FastAPI response object.

 Returns:
     Health: The health of the system.